Governance in Urban Sanitation

 In 2000, the United Nations General Assembly adopted the Millennium Development Goals that challenged the global community to reduce poverty and increase the health and well-being of all peoples.
 Two years later, the World Summit on Sustainable Development added access to basic sanitation as a centerpiece of sustainable development strategy and set a series of actions to achieve the global sanitation target – halving the proportion of people without access to basic sanitation by the year 2015.

-On the basis of these needs, UNITAR’s Local Development Programme has developed and proposes the e-learning course Governance in Urban Sanitation.
+In this context, UNITAR’s Local Development Programme proposes the e-learning course Governance in Urban Sanitation.

 The course aims at enhancing the capacity of local decision-makers and sanitation professionals to make the most enlightened decisions and investments in the area of urban sanitation.
 It provides analytical tools to understand the financial and institutional framework of the sanitation sector, taking into account the needs of urban poor communities.